ghostMan-pac/Paatu-Petti/README.md

     - The name that you set here will be seen by members in server
     - description set is shown when you click the bot to check its profile
 4. Now, go under OAuth2 and select the `bot` scope
-5. select the permission you would like to give your bot
+5. Select the permission you would like to give your bot
     - Required permissions:
         - Send Message
         - View Channels
-        - Connct
+        - Connect
         - Speak
         - Add Reactions
 6. Copy the URL that is generated, It should look something like this: